 Salvage (clipped, CWT-Race) (Figure SR_salvage_clipped_CWT_race, Appendix 11A): Salvage begins in mid-March to mid-May and ends from mid-April to early June.
 The first half (50%) occurs by late March to mid-May.
 The main portion (90%) begins to occur by mid-March to mid-May and finishes from late March to late May.

-Juvenile spring-run Chinook salmon catches in extensive beach seining during 1981–1991 had a similar pattern to winter-run, where catches spread downstream from the upper reaches through time (Figure SR_johnson).
-The peaks in Spring-Run catches, however, lagged behind winter-run by about 2-3 months.
-In both data sets, there appears to be spatial and temporal overlap between juveniles of winter- and Spring-run during the winter.
-Spring-run juveniles were absent during summer and fall in the lower reaches of the Sacramento River during 1981–2019 sampling (Figure SR_DJFMP).
+Juvenile spring-run Chinook salmon catches in extensive beach seining during 1981–1991 had a similar pattern to winter-run, where catches spread downstream from the upper reaches through time (Figure 11-13).
+The peaks in spring-run catches, however, lagged behind winter-run by about 2-3 months.
+In both data sets, there appears to be spatial and temporal overlap between juveniles of winter- and spring-run during the winter.
+Spring-run juveniles were absent during summer and fall in the lower reaches of the Sacramento River during 1981–2019 sampling (Figure 11-14).